Fall Weekends in New England: 2017

 There is no apple picking at Appleton Farms in Ipswich, MA- the oldest, continuously operating farm in North America, but let that not deter you from a day of “earthy” family fun.
 During our recent visit as guests of The Trustees our daughter Vi met the newest baby cows on the farm and then participated in the bread and butter making class.

-The Trustees is Massachusetts’ largest preservation organization with 113 natural, scenic and cultural sites across the state in their care, including Appleton Farms and Castle Hill on the Crane Estate in Ipswich, Weir River Farm in Hingham, Bird Park in Walpole, the Governor Ames Estate in Easton, and The Trustees KITCHEN at the Boston Public Market.
+The Trustees is Massachusetts’ largest preservation organization with over 100 natural, scenic and cultural sites across the state in their care, including Appleton Farms and Castle Hill on the Crane Estate in Ipswich, Weir River Farm in Hingham, Bird Park in Walpole, the Governor Ames Estate in Easton, and The Trustees KITCHEN at the Boston Public Market.

 SEASIDE BIKING IN MASSACHUSETTS AND RHODE ISLAND